 For those who like books and Information, the Athabasca Public Library is part of the Northern Lights Library system.
 Patrons may use the internet catalogue to borrow books from libraries around Alberta.
 As well, the public may register to use the Athabasca University Library.

 If you are looking to retire, or to start a family, housing is affordable and taxes are on par with other Towns in the region.
 Public services and parks are excellent for a small town.

 Newcomers are always interested to know about Health Services.
 The Athabasca Health Centre includes hospital facilities, long term care rooms, and a physiotherapist.
-There are a number of general practicioners in Town, a naturopathic doctor, a mental health specialist, wellness counsellors, two chiropractors, massage therapists, a well stocked health food and nutritional supplement store, and more.
+There are a number of general practitioners in Town, a naturopathic doctor, a mental health specialist, wellness counsellors, chiropractors, massage therapists, a well stocked health food and nutritional supplement store, and more.
 Also there are Seniors Apartments and Lodges and an Extendicare.